Rewari

 Rewari is a city and a municipal council in Rewari district in the Indian state of Haryana.
-It is district headquarter of Rewari district.
-King of Rewari is Rao Onkar Singh.
-It is located in south-west Haryana around 82 km from New Delhi and 51 km from Gurugram.
+It is the district headquarters of Rewari district.
+It is located in south-west Haryana around 82 km from Delhi and 51 km from Gurgaon.
+It lies in Ahirwal region.

 Etymology

 During the Mahabharata period in ancient India, a king named Rewat had a daughter named Rewati.
 The father used to call her Rewa, and founded a village "Rewa Wadi" named after her.
 Wadi and wada mean a neighbourhood (small and big, respectively) in Hindi and many other Indian languages.
 When Rewa married Balram, elder brother of Krishna, the king donated the village "Rewa-Wadi" to his daughter.
 In the course of time, the name Rewa-Wadi became Rewari.
-The Royal family of Rewari traces its descent from lord krishna.